Michael Dunbry, MA, LMHC

 GETTING STARTED

 While every client is unique and no two sessions are exactly alike, there are some things you can reliably expect in therapy with me.
 I greet people warmly and enthusiastically; I want to make getting started as painless as possible.
 Once we’re settled in, how we spend our time is largely up to you.
 I believe that between the two of us, you are the expert on your own experience, whereas I am the expert on therapy, and together we can find a way to set goals and work towards them.
 I don’t expect you to know exactly what you need or what to talk about every week - if you already knew that, you probably wouldn’t be in therapy!
-Usually, given an open, caring relationship and a bit of patience, what’s important has a way of naturally bubbling up to the surface.
+Usually, given an open, caring relationship and a bit of patience, what’s important has a way of bubbling up to the surface.
 Some people call this “nondirective” or “client-centered” work; I like to think of it as having faith in my clients and the human capacity to heal.

 MY APPROACH: SAFETY FIRST!

 Safety first!
 And the best way to keep you safe is to figure out what is dangerous in your life.
 Fortunately, humans naturally attend to threats.
 If two things are coming towards you, one of which is familiar and safe, and the other is unfamiliar or unsafe, you will probably pay more attention to the latter.
 Good!
 Attending to danger keeps you safe.
 Starting therapy, you may presently be in danger, or perhaps you were in danger earlier in your life.
-Not all dangers are violent or acute; simply having your needs go unmet may constitute a major developmental challenge.
+Not all dangers are violent or acute; simply having your needs go unmet constitutes a major challenge.
 Getting clear about what is (or was) threatening to you, your loved ones, and your future is crucial for mapping a safe path forward.
 As a therapist, I follow a professional ethic to do no harm, so I emphasize safety early and often in my practice.

 MY APPROACH: STRENGTHS-BASED